SuperOfficeDocs/superoffice-docs/user-guide/en/sale/includes/sale-fields.md

 2. Select the currency of the sale (if this option is activated).

-3. In the **Company** field, enter the company the sale is to be linked to.
+3. In the **Company** field, enter the company to link the sale to.

 4. Enter a contact at the company, if relevant, in the **Contact** field.